 Getting to Stow-on-the-Wold

-Stow is centrally located in the heart of the Cotswold region.
+Stow is centrally located in the heart of the Cotswold region and serves as an excellent base for exploring the North Cotswolds, including nearby villages such as Upper Slaughter.
 Situated just off of the A429 (turn off at High Street to enter the town centre), it can also be reached from the local westbound A436.
 If travelling from London, take the A41 or M40 or from Oxford, the A44.
 Those travelling south from Birmingham, take the M5 to Cheltenham.